HomeTravel GuideUzbekistan SightsKhiva SightsTash-Khovli Palace

 Architectural Features

-• The Harem: The private quarters of the Khan’s wives and concubines, known as the harem, are also a key feature of the palace.
-These rooms are more intimate and showcase intricate tile patterns and delicate plasterwork.
+• Harem: The private quarters of the Khan’s family, showcasing intimate spaces with refined tile patterns and delicate plasterwork.

 Other Key Structures Within the Palace Complex